AaltoSciComp/scicomp-docs/triton/apps/llms.rst

 for running inference on LLM models with CPUs or GPUs. llama.cpp uses a format called GGUF as its storage format.

-We have llama.cpp conversions of all models with multiple quantizations levels.
+We have llama.cpp conversions of all Llama 2 and CodeLlama models with multiple quantization levels.

-Before loading the modules load a module for the model weight you want to use.
+NOTE: Before loading the following modules, one must first load a module for the raw model weights.
+For example, run ``module load model-codellama/34b`` first, and then run ``module load codellama.cpp/q8_0-2023-12-04`` to get the 8-bit integer version of CodeLlama weights in a .gguf file.

 .. list-table::
   :header-rows: 1